Abhishek-9011/ShopSphere/readme.md

 ## Contact

-For inquiries or support related to **HealthyAI**, please reach out via:
+For inquiries or support related to **Shopsphere**, please reach out via:

 - [💼 LinkedIn](https://www.linkedin.com/in/abhishek-9011-singh/)